kanxoramesh/Android-Problems-And-Their-Solutions/AddingNativeSources.md

     public static native String getAPIKey();
  ```

  * Here you just setup your native implementaion.
-To make actually wokable , you have to put some line of code in app level build.gradle .
-Now go to app level build.gradle and
+To make actually wokable , you have to put some line of code in app level build.gradle . now go to app level build.gradle and
  put this line of code under android block
  ```
  android{